mdubel/shark-attack/README.md

 # Shiny boilerplate

 This branch provides:
-* Workflow utility and a pull request template (merged from `master`)
-* Shiny app structure (merged from `pattern/shiny`)
+* Shiny app structure
-* RStudio in a Docker container (merged from `pattern/rstudio`)
+* RStudio in a Docker container (based on `appsilon/rstudio:4.0.0_x` image from https://github.com/Appsilon/docker images)
 * Linter (`lintr`) and unit tests (`testthat`) configuration
 * GitHub Actions configuration to lint and test the project

-# RStudio pattern

-This pattern contains tasks and configuration to run RStudio in a docker container with all required dependencies.

 ## Usage